The tragic tale of the murder of a publican’s wife

 “The part of the article which refers to the crime committed by Quinlan exaggerates, I think, his wrong-doing in some respects, and quite overlooks the fact that at the time he was a boy of 15 years employed in the lift at an hotel, and having in his shoulders a man’s responsibility of providing for two younger members of his family.
 That he lost his head in wrongly trying to steal money for his brothers after he had received notice of dismissal from his employment is not, perhaps, to be entirely wondered at.
 “In any case, the evil done in a single hour by this young man may well be buried in his grave, and the memory of his sacrifice for his country’s sake remain green.”

-Interestingly, the people of Coolgardie, in Western Australia, erected a large memorial monument to the murdered Mary Gregory, who was a well-respected hospital matron before becoming the wife of a local publican.
+Interestingly, the people of Coolgardie, in Western Australia, erected a large memorial monument to the murdered Mercy Gregory, who was a well-respected hospital matron before becoming the wife of a local publican.
+She was buried in the Waverley Cemetery in Sydney.

-The scene of Mrs Gregory’s horrible murder became the property of the Skarrett family, and in turn the Government Savings Bank of NSW in 1910, at a cost of £60,000.
+The Royal Hotel became the property of the Skarrett family, and in turn the Government Savings Bank of NSW in 1910.

 In 1914 the license of the Royal Hotel was cancelled after authorities found that the premises were in a dilapidated condition and unfit for occupation.
 The Sydney Morning Herald reported on Friday February 13 1914: